denten-books/plain-text/main.md

-articulation, can also consist in a series of irregular, fragmentary, and non-periodic movements, much better captured by the discrete form of the square wave form.[^ln1-dervish] Writing for the Swedenborg-inspired *Spiritual Telegraph,* an anonymous author unfolds normative neoplatonic rhetoric in terms of media and communication:
+articulation, can also consist in a series of irregular, fragmentary, and non-periodic movements, much better captured by the discrete form of the square wave form.[^ln1-dervish] Writing for the Swedenborg-inspired *Spiritual Telegraph,* an anonymous author unfolds normative neoplatonic rhetoric in a similar argument on the importance of discrete differentiation:

 > Whenever two persons are brought into sympathetic relations, either by corporeal contact or through those refined media which pervade the Universe and